KhalilJJamal/Azure-SOC-Project/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which Microsoft Sentinel then uses to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, applied some security controls to harden the environment, measured metrics for another 24 hours, then showed the results below.
-The metrics we will show are:
+I used Microsoft Azure to build a hands-on cybersecurity incident response lab for this project.
+I created a honeynet exposed to the open internet without any security controls to collect data on malicious activity.

-- SecurityEvent (Windows Event Logs)
+I monitored traffic over 48 hours without security controls in the simulated SOC environment.
+Data was collected by ingesting logs from various sources into a Log Analytics workspace, which Microsoft Sentinel utilized to create attack maps and security incidents based on alert triggers.
+I resolved all security incidents by the NIST 800-61 protocol, implemented controls, including NIST 800-53 standards, and compared the results after another 48 hours.

-- Syslog (Linux Event Logs)
+I used KQL to collect metrics from various sources to assess the effectiveness of our security controls and ensure data security.
+The metrics include:
-- SecurityAlert (Log Analytics Alerts Triggered)
+SecurityEvent (Windows Event Logs)
-- SecurityIncident (Incidents created by Sentinel)
+Syslog (Linux Event Logs)
-- AzureNetworkAnalytics_CL (Malicious Flows allowed into our honeynet)
+SecurityAlert (Log Analytics Alerts Triggered) SecurityIncident (Incidents created by Sentinel) AzureNetworkAnalytics_CL (Malicious Flows allowed into the honeynet)

 ## Before and After Security Controls
 <p align="center">